awsdocs/incident-manager-user-guide/doc_source/getting-started.md

 1. \(Optional\) In the **Tags** area, add one or more tags to the replication set\.
 A tag includes a key and, optionally, a value\.

    Tags are optional metadata that you assign to a resource\.
 Tags allow you to categorize a resource in different ways, such as by purpose, owner, or environment\.
-For more information, see [Tagging Incident Manager resources](tagging.md)\.
+For more information, see [Tagging resources in Incident Manager](tagging.md)\.

 1. Choose **Create**\.